artinnok/django-swap-user/README.md

   - `to_phone_otp` - provides user with `phone` username field and OTP (One Time Password) authentication

-## Why so unusual architecture?
+## Why the unusual architecture?
 Because if we leave them in one app, they all will create migrations and tables - such approach leads us to redundant tables.
 They will be treated as 3 custom models within the same app, which causes perplexing and cognitive burden.

-With such approach (when there is a common app which contains internal apps) - the user choose and connect only the specific user model which suits best for concrete business-logic.
+With such approach (when there is a common app which contains internal apps) - the user can choose to connect with the specific user model which is most applicable for concrete business-logic.

 I have found such approach at Django REST Framework `authtoken` application and decide to use it - reference is [here](https://github.com/encode/django-rest-framework/tree/master/rest_framework/authtoken).